How to deal with anxiety.

 Concentrate on Your Breathing

 All of us understand by now that decreasing your breathing can help manage blood circulation.
 Therefore, you feel calmer and more at ease.
 Breathing gradually informs your mind and your body that the threat is gone which means everything is at a safe level.
 The next time you notice your anxiety levels are increasing, focus and concentrate on your breaths.
+This is one of the best methods for managing stress.

 Try to begin breathing more gradually.
 Make certain you take several deep breaths from your diaphragm.
 This is also called belly breathing.
 Keep an image of something or someone who brings happiness to your mind or a smile on your face.
 One thing I do is to imagine that each breath I breathe in is positive, calming energy flowing through my body.
 As you continue to focus on that picture in your mind and on your breathing, your heart rate will begin to slow down.
 Your anxiety levels will likewise drop, and your prefrontal cortex will start to engage.